 Fully Understand Your Goal – Including What You Want Out of It

 Having only a vague notion of what you want to achieve isn’t likely to result in a successful outcome.
-Instead, you need to fully understand your goal.
-That includes every aspect of it that you can think of, from how this goal differs from similar goals you’ve had in the past, and that may have fallen by the wayside as impossible to achieve, to what specific measures you’ll use to determine whether you’re successful or not once you’ve seemingly achieved it.
-Be sure to zero in on what you want from the goal.
-For example, do you seek recognition, a career promotion, expanding your body of knowledge, mastering a new skill?
-Once you’re clear on your goal and your hopes for it, you’ll be ready to move on to other tips.
+You need to fully understand your goal, including every aspect of it you can think of.
+How does this goal differ from similar goals you’ve had in the past?
+What specific measures will you use to determine success?
+Zero in on what you want, and once you’re clear on what you want to achieve, you’ll be ready to focus on other details.

 Pay Attention to What You Eat